Fresh-code/Fresh-code-dk/_posts/2016-11-08-fixed-price-model.md

 position: Sales manager

 share-image: '/img/blog-post/banner_post_5.jpg'
 share-description: 'When choosing an engagement mode for your perfect project, do not overlook the Fixed Price Model or FPM.
-Many IT teams prefer to create a Dedicated Team (ссылка) or use Time and Material Model (ссылка), but why not consider all possibilities before choosing what’s right for you?'
+Many IT teams prefer to create a Dedicated Team or use Time and Material Model, but why not consider all possibilities before choosing what’s right for you?'
 share-title: 'Fixed Price Model: Everything You Need to Know'
 ---